tedhudek/sandbox/eight-essential-tips.md

 contribution to product
 add value to right place right time

 7. Use the power of storytelling.
 This tip is a global one.
 It applies to all professions.
 At Microsoft, when new program managers come onboard, they receive a welcome packet that contains a book called Resonate, which is about storytelling.
 Then they actually get storytelling training and learn how it can help them get better business results.
-Docs at Microsoft have also become much more story-oriented compared to fifteen years ago.
-It used to be that I documented features, but now I tell stories of how things fit together, which mirrors what has happened on the product side.
+The basic idea is this - first you define the problem.
+Things were going great, and then, you hit this problem.
+Did you know that you can use our product to solve your problem?
+Just follow these steps.
+* Apple commercials.
+Ad as tutorial.
+* Claude Hopkins (advertising executive who created the campaign for Pepsodent toothpaste)
 * Whatever company or culture you're part of, people crave stories.
 This means that storytelling is one of the most valuable skills you can learn.

-To close, I have a fictional story for you, but if you pay close attention, you might just recognize yourself.
+So along those lines, I have a story for you.
+I made it up, but if you pay close attention, you might just recognize yourself.

 Once upon a time, there was a technical writer who had just been hired at Supersoft, Inc. In her first few months on the job, she fixed small bugs and learned the product.
 She met with customer focus groups to understand how customers were using the product.
 One day, her manager came into the team meeting and said there's a new scenario with high strategic importance, and asked for a volunteer to write the docs for it.
 Our writer felt a little nervous but said yes.